 1911-1945

 Nguyen Tat Thanh Thanh had worked as a teacher in Phan Thiet before he came to Saigon to live and went abroad.
-On June 5th, 1911, in the Dragon Wharf, he applied to work for the French ship Latouche Tréville as a kitchen helper with the purpose to travel to Western countries and see for himself the development in those countries.
-While on his journey of experience and earn living with many jobs, Nguyen Tat Thanh learned about revolutions of workers that were prepared and succeeded in colonial countries.
-In 1917, the famous success of the October Revolution in Russia affected him and he started learning about Marxism-Leninism so that he realized it would be essential and suitable for the revolutions of social classes leading to the liberalization of Vietnam.
+On June 5th, 1911, in the Dragon Wharf, he applied to work for the French ship Latouche Tréville as a kitchen helper to travel to Western countries and see the development in those countries.
+While on his journey of experience and earning a living with many jobs, Nguyen Tat Thanh learned about the successful revolutions in colonial countries.
+In 1917, the famous success of the October Revolution in Russia affected him, and he started learning about Marxism-Leninism.
+He realized it would be essential and suitable for the revolutions of social classes leading to the liberalization of Vietnam.

-In 1919, Nguyen Tat Thanh participated in the Social French Party and supported for movements of French workers.
-In June 1919, on behalf of the Vietnamese in France, he sent the requests of the Vietnamese to the Versailles Conference to force the French government to recognize the equal rights of Vietnam at that time, but it was refused.
+In 1919, Nguyen Tat Thanh participated in the Social French Party and supported the movements of French workers.
+In June 1919, on behalf of the Vietnamese in France, he sent the Vietnamese’s requests to the Versailles Conference to force the French government to recognize the equal rights of Vietnam at that time.
+Unfortunately, it was refused.

 In December 1920, at the 18th conference of the Social French Party, he decided to take part in the International Communist group and joined in the establishment of the Communist French Party.
 That means that Nguyen Tat Thanh had officially followed and advocated Communism.
-During this time, he was also a journalist and wrote many posts in newspapers in which he described the crimes of French colonialists and spread how successful the movements of people in other colonial countries were.
+During this time, he was also a journalist.
+He wrote many posts in newspapers describing the crimes of French colonialists and spreading how successful the movements of people in other colonial countries were.
 These articles were secretly transported to Vietnam and reached many Vietnamese.

-On June 30th, 1923, Nguyen Tat Thanh came to Russia and had a long time to study about Marxism - Leninism.
+On June 30th, 1923, Nguyen Tat Thanh came to Russia and studied Marxism-Leninism.
 He was honored to be offered an important status in the International Communism Group in Eastern Asia and had a mission to observe some revolutionary movements in Asian countries.
-In 1925, he founded the revolutionary Vietnam Youth and wrote articles to teach Vietnamese youth about Marxism - Leninism.
+In 1925, he founded the revolutionary Vietnam Youth and wrote articles to teach Vietnamese youth about Marxism-Leninism.
 Finally, he convened all Communist groups to unify them into the Vietnam Communist Party.

-After 30 years, he came back to Vietnam in 1941 to directly lead Vietnamese movements and make a lot of revolutions with the name Ho Chi Minh.
-It was one of the last names among many nicknames he used to go undercover in many different countries.
+After 30 years, he returned to Vietnam in 1941 to lead Vietnamese movements directly and make a lot of revolutions with the name Ho Chi Minh.
+It was one of the last among his many aliases.

 1945-1969

 In 1945, the Japanese had to withdraw from Vietnam.
-And on September 2nd, Ho Chi Minh, who was then voted to be the first president of the Socialist Republic of Vietnam, took the chance to hold the ceremony to read the Declaration of Independence in Ba Dinh Square in front of many Vietnamese.
-This event marked the North of Vietnam had been officially independent and Vietnam had been recognized by other communist countries before the French were going to invade the country again.
-In 1954, the huge failure of the French army in Dien Bien Phu force them to sign the Genevé agreement and withdraw from Vietnam.
+On September 2nd, Ho Chi Minh then voted to be the first president of the Socialist Republic of Vietnam, took the chance to hold the ceremony to read the Declaration of Independence in Ba Dinh Square in front of many Vietnamese.
+This event marked the North of Vietnam had been officially independent, and Vietnam had been recognized by other communist countries before the French were going to invade the country again.
+In 1954, the massive failure of the French army in Dien Bien Phu forced them to sign the Genevé agreement and withdraw from Vietnam.

-In September 1960, at the 3rd national conference of the Labour Vietnamese Party, Ho Chi Minh was voted as the chairman of the Executive Committee of the Party Central Committee.
-Following his leading directions, Vietnamese people were setting socialism in the North of Vietnam, supporting the fight against the U.S army and reunifying with the South of Vietnam with the hope that Vietnam would become socialist.
+In September 1960, at the 3rd national conference of the Labour Vietnamese Party, Ho Chi Minh became the chairman of the Executive Committee of the Party Central Committee.
+Following his leading directions, Vietnamese people were setting socialism in the North of Vietnam, supporting the fight against the U.S. army and reunifying with the South of Vietnam with the hope that Vietnam would become socialist.

-Unfortunately, he passed away when he was 79 years old on September 2nd, 1969, before the Vietnam War ended, but the Vietnamese still fought against the U.S army and succeed in reunifying the country.
+Unfortunately, he passed away when he was 79 years old on September 2nd, 1969, before the Vietnam War ended.
+However, the Vietnamese still fought against the U.S. army and succeeded in reunifying the country.

 Monuments of Ho Chi Minh in Vietnam